jimburton/CI505/labs/CABAL.md

 the kind of passwords that are generated.
-If you want to pass flags to a program that is being run by `cabal` you have to do so after two dashes (`--`) so that `cabal` can distinguish between the arguments intended for it and those intended for the program it is running.
+If you want to pass flags to a program that is being run by `cabal` you have to do so after two dashes (`--`) so that `cabal` can distinguish between the arguments intended for *it* and those intended for *the program it is running*.
 Pass the ``--help` command to `MkPasswd` to lists all its options then experiment with producing a few different types of password: